Gamerfrankstar/WAS-WinAutoSys/README.md

 # WAS-WinAutoSys
 Simple Windows poweshell script that'll run with custom ISO images

-# This is a simple script designed to streamline the deployment of Windows 11 VMs, automatically setting up essential tools and configurations.
-Here’s what it does:
+# This is a simple script made fir easy deployment of Windows 11 VMs, automatically setting up essential tools and configurations.
+## Here’s what it does:
 - Removes the Microsoft Edge icon from the desktop for a cleaner workspace.
 - Installs Brave Browser (planning to add auto-default browser settings).
 - Installs 7-Zip for file compression.